mciver83/html_css_positioning_guided_project/README.md

 In this project, you will practice various ways to control the position of elements.
 There is a guided video that you can follow along with to complete this project.

+Click [here](https://positioning.pushcode.dev/) to see the website we will be cloning for this project.

 ## Goals

 - Understand how the display property effects elements